Breach of Duty Good Faith and Fair Dealings Standard

 Good Faith in Contracts Presumption: Something that is important to remember, however, is that when dealing with government contracts, government officials are presumed to demonstrate good faith in contracts when dealing with large and small businesses.
 Contracting officers must act in good faith in the discharge of their duties.
 Morris v.
 United States.
 This presumption requires “well-nigh irrefragable proof” to the contrary to be abandoned.
 Knotts v.
 United States.

-- Claims against the federal government for breach of good faith contract and fair dealing in construction contracts are now less restrictive and do not need to be specifically targeted
+- Claims against the federal government for breach of the covenant of good faith and fair dealing in construction contracts are now less restrictive and do not need to be specifically targeted

 - However, claims still need to get over the good faith in contract law presumption for government officials.